The other day I watched the Tom Cruise film “Edge of Tomorrow”, again.

 – Performing the same workout every time you go to the gym and expecting your body to change.

-– Eating the same foods every day and expecting to lose weight.
+– Eating the same unhealthy foods every day and wondering why you’re not losing weight.

-– Staying up late watching TV, mindlessly munching on snacks and wondering why you’re putting on weight.
+– Staying up late watching TV, mindlessly munching on snacks and wondering why your waistline is expanding.

-– Skipping breakfast in an attempt to lose weight and getting frustrated when the scales are creeping up rather than down.
+– Skipping meals in an attempt to lose weight and getting frustrated when the scales are creeping up rather than down.